supreme-gg-gg/pendulum-tracking/README.md

 The following script will process all the files in the specified directory:

 ```
-python3 tracker.py --tracker <tracker_type> --source <path-to-videos> --show <True/False>
+python3 tracker.py --tracker <tracker_type> --source <path-to-videos> --multi-trials <True/False>
 ```

 The tracker is defaulted to `KCF` (Kernalized Correlation Filter).
 All available options for OpenCV 4.0+ are: `tracker_types = ['BOOSTING', 'MIL','KCF', 'TLD', 'MEDIANFLOW', 'GOTURN', 'MOSSE', 'CSRT']`.

-> If you don't wish to show the video being tracked, set `--show` to `False`.
-WARNING: You might run into unexpected errors...
+> By default we assume you want to run each video file independently.
+If you want to consider them as different samples, you should set `--multi-trials True` or using the flag `-m True`.
+For details, see [the subsequent section](#multiple-trials)

 The user will be prompted to: